According to the Southern Maryland Agricultural Development Commission, purchasing local produce is a great idea

 Calvert County farmers markets feature fresh, seasonal, locally-grown produce, baked goods, flowers and more.
 Visit one of these markets for the season's best!
 Click here to download our Harvest Guide.

 The 2019 Farmers Markets meeting will take place on Monday, February 4, 2019 from 5:30 - 8:30 p.m. at 30 Duke Street, Suite 103, Prince Frederick, MD 20678.
 Anyone interested in participating in the 2019 Farmers Markets (with the exception of North Beach) are encouraged to attend.
-To participate in the North Beach Farmers Market, please contact the North Beach Town Hall at 301-855-6681 or email@example.com All interested applicants are encouraged to review the Processing and Selling Value Added Food Products in Maryland guidelines (.pdf).
+To participate in the North Beach Farmers Market, please contact the North Beach Town Hall at 301-855-6681 or firstname.lastname@example.org.
+All interested applicants are encouraged to review the Processing and Selling Value Added Food Products in Maryland guidelines (.pdf).